 A 'merit' is the most versatile and immediate of all Bradfield's formal awards.
-Merits may be awarded for academic effort or achievement.
+Merits may be awarded for excellent academic work or a positive attitude to learning.
 Work which attracts a merit will be celebrated in the classroom and in the boarding house.
 Merits may be awarded to pupils in any year group within the school.
 Informal 'Merit prizes' might well be given in House.
 Merits will be recorded on the College's data management system so that Housemasters/mistresses, tutors, Heads of Department, and the Deputy Head (Academic) can view them easily.